MouadAssouam/Spellbook/README.md

 | **Import from OpenAPI** | Generate spells from OpenAPI/Swagger specs |
 | **Spell sharing** | Export/import spell definitions |

+> **Note:** These features will only be introduced once the Kiroween winners have been finalized, to maintain complete honesty, avoid any unfair advantage, and keep the competition fully transparent.

 Have a feature request?
 [Open an issue](https://github.com/MouadAssouam/Spellbook/issues)!

 ---